TetianaDubovyk/capstone/README.md

 ## What’s contained in each file
  ### views.py
- - index function: renders the wine_blog/index.html with all available wine cards, ordered by price
+ - **index function**: renders the wine_blog/index.html with all available wine cards, ordered by price
- - continents function: gets the selected continent from the form, filters available countries of the continent and renders the index.html with those countries and their corresponding wine cards
+ - *continents function*: gets the selected continent from the form, filters available countries of the continent and renders the index.html with those countries and their corresponding wine cards
- - countries function: gets the selected country, renders the index page; continent field gets automatically changed to corresponding continent, based on the chosen country
+ - **countries function**: gets the selected country, renders the index page; continent field gets automatically changed to corresponding continent, based on the chosen country
- - types function: renders the index.html with wine cards of a particular wine type which was chosen by the user from the menu items; if user choose a "random wine" item, it will render only one random wine card; message "no wines found" returns if there are no wines of chosen type
+ - **types function**: renders the index.html with wine cards of a particular wine type which was chosen by the user from the menu items; if user choose a "random wine" item, it will render only one random wine card; message "no wines found" returns if there are no wines of chosen type
- - single_wine_content function: returns JSON data from the server (in the body of an HTTP response) with the data from the all fields from 2 database tables (ratings and description) of a chosen wine;
+ - **single_wine_content function**: returns JSON data from the server (in the body of an HTTP response) with the data from the all fields from 2 database tables (ratings and description) of a chosen wine;
- - associated_wines function: gets the id of the current wine (to exclude it from the result) and a country of the current wine, and returns the JSON data with associated wines, filtered by country
+ - **associated_wines function**: gets the id of the current wine (to exclude it from the result) and a country of the current wine, and returns the JSON data with associated wines, filtered by country
- - get_countries_names function: helper function to get all currently available countries from a database (by their ids)
+ - **get_countries_names function**: helper function to get all currently available countries from a database (by their ids)

 ### models.py
 The models.py file consists of 3 models: